wajeeh-syed/react-ui-components/README.md

 ```
-import { component-name } from '@hsyed/react-ui-components'
+import { ComponentName } from '@hsyed/react-ui-components'
 ```